← The Culinary Codex

 Schück’s choice of Robusta over Arabica was not arbitrary.
 By 1864, Arabica was the prestige coffee of the global market — the bean that fetched the high prices in London and Hamburg — but it was also known to be susceptible to disease and demanding of altitude.
 Robusta, lower-altitude, hardier, higher in caffeine, with a bolder and less acidic flavor, was a working-trader’s bean.
 Schück was a working trader.
 He was also planting at sea level to low elevation in a humid maritime climate where Arabica would have struggled and Robusta would thrive.
 The varietal choice was practical and, in retrospect, providential. — Probable.

-The labor arrangements on the early plantation are documented in sources that conflict on tone, and I want to be careful here.
-German-language sources tend to emphasize Schück’s establishment of a medical ward providing free treatment to the workforce — described as initially one hundred and later three hundred “slaves” in the period vocabulary — as evidence of his unusual humanity.
-Critical sources read the same fact as evidence that the early plantation was built on the labor of people held in conditions of unfreedom, in a Sultanate whose nineteenth-century maritime economy had long depended on captive labor obtained through raiding.
-Both readings are factually compatible.
-The honest accounting: Kahawa Sūg as a cultivated commodity originated on a plantation worked by people who were not free to leave it, and the plantation’s owner offered them medical care that other contemporary plantations did not.
-The bean’s biography includes both. — Contested.
+The labor arrangements on the early plantation are described in sources that conflict on tone, and I want to be careful here.
+German-language sources tend to emphasize Schück’s establishment of a medical ward providing free treatment to the workforce — put at initially one hundred and later three hundred “slaves” in the period vocabulary — as evidence of his unusual humanity.
+Critical readings take the same fact as evidence that the early plantation was built on the labor of people held in conditions of unfreedom.
+The one part of this the corpus independently corroborates is the structural premise: the Sultanate’s nineteenth-century maritime economy did depend on captive labor (B&R vol. 43, Wilkes: slaves traded freely at Jolo).
+The specific labor figures and the medical ward, by contrast, rest only on the external Schück literature.
+The honest accounting: Kahawa Sūg as a cultivated commodity almost certainly originated on a plantation worked by people who were not free to leave it; the headcounts and the clinic are the German sources’ detail, not the corpus’s.
+The bean’s biography includes both the captivity and the claim of care. — Contested; the captive-labor economy is corpus-backed, the specific figures are not.

-Within roughly a decade, cultivation had spread from Schück’s estate to local Tausug datus and smallholders.
-The plant naturalized to the volcanic soils of the archipelago between roughly three hundred and eight hundred meters of elevation.
-By the late nineteenth century, Kahawa Sūg was no longer a single plantation’s crop.
-It was a regional cultivar. — Anchored.
+Within roughly a decade, cultivation is said to have spread from Schück’s estate to local Tausug datus and smallholders, the plant naturalizing to the volcanic soils of the archipelago between roughly three hundred and eight hundred meters of elevation.
+By the late nineteenth century, on this account, Kahawa Sūg was no longer a single plantation’s crop but a regional cultivar. — Probable (follows the external Schück-plantation narrative, not the corpus).

 Section 3 — The accident that made it heritage